Ryandev/romorganizer/deps/ecm/README.md

 ### EcmArchive Class

-Extends `BaseArchive` and provides integration with the archive system.
+provides integration with the archive system.

 #### Methods